AFL South Coast

 The AFL South Coast is an Australian rules football competition in the Shoalhaven and Illawarra regions of New South Wales.
-The AFLSC has three divisions of senior men's football and two divisions of senior women's football.
+The AFLSC has two divisions of senior men's football and one division of senior women's football.
 In 2012 The South Coast AFL became "AFL South Coast" incorporating the three leagues of South Coast AFL Seniors, Shoalhaven Juniors and Illawarra Juniors.

+The competition is technically South Coast's division of the New South Wales Australian Football League.

 History

 The South Coast AFL was formed in 1969, composed of players from the military bases of HMAS Albatross, HMAS Creswell, and the cities of Nowra and Wollongong.
 In 1970 the Bomaderry club was formed and in 1972 Dapto joined the competition.

 In 1975, Wollongong and Dapto left the league to create the Illawarra Australian Football League.
 They were joined by Bulli-Woonona (now known as Northern Districts), Port Kembla and Shellharbour, three clubs who had run junior programs but were introducing senior football.
 The sixth foundation club of the senior league was the University of Wollongong.

 In 1988, the Wollongong Lions moving to the Sydney Football League causing the league to disband and the remaining clubs joining the South Coast AFL, which was renamed the Leisure Coast Australian Football League.
 The league returned to the name "South Coast AFL" in 2002.

 In 2012 The South Coast AFL became "AFL South Coast" incorporating the three leagues of South Coast AFL Seniors, Shoalhaven Juniors and Illawarra Juniors.